If you are lactose intolerant, you typically experience digestive symptoms, including bloating, diarrhea, and other symptoms, after consuming lactose.

 Unlike lactose intolerance, a milk allergy can be life threatening, so it is important to get an accurate diagnosis of symptoms, particularly in children.

-Because the symptoms of lactose intolerance are rather general, it is important to get an accurate diagnosis before removing dairy from your diet (18).
+Because the symptoms of lactose intolerance are rather general, it is important to get an accurate diagnosis before limiting dairy in your diet (20).

 In fact, many people who think they have lactose intolerance because they’ve experienced the symptoms have been shown to absorb lactose normally.

-Health care providers often diagnose lactose intolerance using the hydrogen breath test.
-This involves ingesting 1.8 ounces (50 grams) of lactose and testing for elevated levels of hydrogen in the breath, which are caused by bacteria fermenting lactose in the colon (1, 18).
+Doctors often use the hydrogen breath test to help diagnose lactose intolerance.
+This test involves ingesting a standard dose of lactose and testing for elevated levels of hydrogen in the breath, which are caused by bacteria fermenting lactose in the colon (

-Treatment of lactose intolerance usually involves restriction or avoidance of high-lactose foods such as milk, cheese spread, cream and ice cream (8).
+Treatment of lactose intolerance usually involves restriction or avoidance of high-lactose foods such as milk, soft and processed cheeses, cream, and ice cream (

 Lactose intolerance is very common, affecting up to 70% of people worldwide.

-The most common symptoms include stomach pain, bloating, diarrhea, constipation, gas, nausea and vomiting.
+The most common symptoms include stomach pain, bloating, diarrhea, gas, nausea and vomiting.

 There have been reports of other symptoms, such as headaches, fatigue and eczema, but these are rarer and not well established.
-Sometimes people mistakenly attribute symptoms of a milk allergy, such as eczema, to lactose intolerance.
+Sometimes people mistakenly attribute symptoms of a milk allergy, such as itching and rashes, to lactose intolerance.

 If you have symptoms of lactose intolerance, a hydrogen breath test may help determine whether you have lactose malabsorption or your symptoms are caused by something else.